RichardLiuCode/clockBrowserExtension/README.md

+# Clock Browser Extension

+This is a clock browser extension

+# Features

+   - Display current time

 ## Installation
 1. **Download the extensions**
    - On the top of the repoistiories, click the green **Code** button and then select **Download as ZIP**.